oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 - RDP: Remote Desktop Protocol is a proprietary protocol developed by Microsoft which provides a user with a graphical interface to connect to another computer over a network connection.
 The user employs RDP client software for this purpose, while the other computer must run RDP server software.
 [More Info](https://en.wikipedia.org/wiki/Remote_Desktop_Protocol).

-- XRDP: xrdp is a free and open-source implementation of Microsoft RDP server that enables operating systems other than Microsoft Windows to provide a fully functional RDP-compatible remote desktop experience.
+- XRDP: XRDP is a free and open-source implementation of Microsoft RDP server that enables operating systems other than Microsoft Windows to provide a fully functional RDP-compatible remote desktop experience.
 It works by bridging graphics from the X Window System to the client and relaying controls from the client back to X. [More Info](https://en.wikipedia.org/wiki/Xrdp).

 - XFCE: Xfce or XFCE is a free and open-source desktop environment for Linux and BSD operating systems.
 Xfce aims to be fast and lightweight while still being visually appealing and easy to use.
 Xfce embodies the traditional Unix philosophy of modularity and re-usability.
 [More Info](https://en.wikipedia.org/wiki/Xfce).